 Video licensing often moves at a snail’s pace.
-As a result, Netflix subscribers living in countries other than the United States often have to wait months or even years to stream popular shows and movies.
+As a result, Netflix subscribers living outside of the US and its territories often have to wait months or even years to stream popular shows and movies.
 Fortunately, there’s an easy workaround available.
 Using the instructions provided below, you can hop into American Netflix from anywhere in the world on Android phones and other Android devices.

 As you read through this short guide, you’ll learn: